A2rae/Gaydocnerverse-RPG-AU/Mechanics/Combat.md

 each character is unique in how they contribute to the team so choose whichever team combinations fit you the most!

-> btw do we have a standard attack button that doesnt require `kB`? -toast

 ---
 ## kB and MB (mana and currency system)
 every ability needs a certain amount of `kB` to be performed